U.N. aid convoy struck in Syria's besieged Homs

 The improvised explosives, often rolled out of the cargo holds of aircraft, cause widespread and indiscriminate damage.

-Hundreds of people have been killed in such attacks in Aleppo city this year and many thousands have fled rebel-held districts, seeking shelter in government-controlled neighbourhoods or trying to cross the Turkish border.
+Hundreds of people have been killed in such attacks in Aleppo city this year and many thousands have fled rebel-held districts, seeking shelter in government-controlled neighborhoods or trying to cross the Turkish border.

 The air offensive has also helped Assad's forces take back some ground in Syria's biggest city, which has been contested since the summer of 2012 when rebel forces swept in from Aleppo's rural hinterland to take over around half the city.